-Hi friend!
-I hope you enjoyed part one of my timesaving kitchen tips and tricks series.
-Today I’m going to share with you the magical world of Bad Ass Batch Cooking.
+I hope you enjoyed part one of my timesaving kitchen tips and tricks.
+Today I’m going to explore the magical world of Bad Ass Batch Cooking.

 Dedicating an evening or an afternoon to preparing meals and snacks for the week is an amazing way to save you time in the kitchen so you can put more of your boundless energy towards the activities you love.

 And if that’s cooking (like me!) then you can still take advantage of batch cooking for your regular meals so that you can put more energy towards creativity in the kitchen!

 - Roast a chicken, have it for dinner and then use the meat in salads, scrambled eggs, etc.

 - Cook up a bunch of chicken breasts or your favourite fish and portion them out so you have a quick protein you can eat with a salad for a complete meal.

 - Cook large batches of soups, stews, curries, and stocks that you can portion into mason jars and freeze so you’ll always have a meal or side ready to go for those days when life is hectic.
 Place the jar in hot water for 20-30 minutes to thaw.